olmesm/docker-prac/README.md

     We managed to reduce the file size by 20mb just by clearing out the node cache and other unnecessary files.

-    To find out what files to remove, I suggest looking at documentation for the respective language you're working with, looking at other dockerfiles, and searching through the container OS docs.
+    To find out what files to remove, I suggest looking at documentation for the respective language you're working with, looking at other Dockerfiles, and searching through the container OS docs.

     Again smaller containers deploy quicker.